• Home

 The problem here is that we really don't have a definitive answer as to what the writing on the back meant.

-Wonder if any kids traded in their Cobb or Ruth cards for a sponge base ball?
+I wonder if any kids traded in their Cobb or Ruth cards for a sponge baseball?

-One interesting note is that the writing on the back is not consistent and has varying directions, making the number of back variations quite large.
+One interesting note is that the writing on the back is inconsistent and has varying directions, making the number of back variations quite significant.

 W502 Cards for Sale on eBay